- Follow

 Chapman University's Definition of Hazing

-Hazing– Hazing is prohibited.
-Hazing includes any method of initiation or preinitiation into, or condition of continued membership in, any student group, club, body, or organization of any kind (“organization”), regardless of whether the it is officially recognized by the University, which is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to any former, current, or prospective student.
+Hazing - Hazing is prohibited.
+Hazing includes any method of initiation or preinitiation into, or condition of continued membership in, any student group, club, body, or organization of any kind (“Organization”), regardless of whether it is officially recognized by the University, which is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to any former, current, or prospective student.
 To be clear, covered groups include but are not limited to Greek lettered organizations, athletic teams, club sports, governing bodies, societies, departmental student organizations or committees, any other University recognized student organization, any student organization seeking University recognition, or any student organization not recognized or sponsored by the University.
 Hazing also includes any intentional, knowing, or reckless act committed by a person (whether individually or in concert with other persons) against another person or persons regardless of the willingness of such other person or persons to participate, that:

-- Is committed in the course of an initiation into, an affiliation with, or the maintenance of membership in, a student organization; and
+- Is committed in the course of an initiation into, an affiliation with, or the maintenance of membership in, a student Organization; and

 - Causes or creates a risk, above the reasonable risk encountered in the course of participation

-in the institution of higher education or the organization (such as the physical preparation
+in the institution of higher education or the Organization (such as the physical preparation

 necessary for the participation in an athletic team), of physical or psychological